amolgorithm/collatz-conjecture-visualizer/README.md

 # Collatz Conjecture Visualizer

-Enter a natural number and watch how its transform to 1 through the Collatz process.
+Enter a natural number and watch how it transforms to 1 through the Collatz process.

 ![](./ExampleImages/terminal_example1.png)